tleonhardt/Python_Interface_Cpp/cython/integrate/Readme.md

 floating point types since the Python **float** type corresponds to a C **double**.
 Once you have done this, recompile your Cython code and re-run **cython_speedup.py**.

-This results in a TBD times speedup over the pure Python version.
+This results in a 2.5 times speedup over the pure Python version.

 ## Step 4 - Typing Functions